onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-We start with observations, and if the evolving cosmos has an observed direction, rejecting that view is clearly nonempirical.
-There need not necessarily be a knowable end point, but there may be an arrow.
+> "We start with observations, and if the evolving cosmos has an observed direction, rejecting that view is clearly nonempirical.
+There need not necessarily be a knowable end point, but there may be an arrow." - [The Emergence of Everything, by Harold Morowitz](https://www.goodreads.com/book/show/2301.The_Emergence_of_Everything)
-—Harold Morowitz, The Emergence of Everything

-I assume that something new will emerge in human society, and it will present us with undreamed possibilities in science and the arts.
+> "I assume that something new will emerge in human society, and it will present us with undreamed possibilities in science and the arts.
 This emergence requires our efforts and requires something spiritual that goes beyond the mind.
 There will be a new emergence, and we will play a part in what that emergence is.
-That is our destiny.
+That is our destiny." - [The Emergence of Everything, by Harold Morowitz](https://www.goodreads.com/book/show/2301.The_Emergence_of_Everything)

-—Harold Morowitz, The Emergence of Everything
+> "The flow of energy through a system acts to organize that system." - [Harold Morowitz](https://www.azquotes.com/quote/736471)

+> "Evolution provides a scientific foundation for the core values shared by most Christians and conservatives, and by accepting–and embracing–the theory of evolution, Christians and conservatives strengthen their religion, their politics, and science itself.
+The conflict between science and religion is senseless.
+It is based on fears and misunderstandings rather than on facts and moral wisdom." - [Michael Shermer](https://www.goodreads.com/quotes/286095-evolution-provides-a-scientific-foundation-for-the-core-values-shared)

+> "Testing the theory that we have an innate moral sense as proposed by such Enlightenment thinkers as Adam Smith and Thomas Jefferson, Bloom provides experimental evidence that “our natural endowments” include “a moral sense—some capacity to distinguish between kind and cruel actions; empathy and compassion—suffering at the pain of those around us and the wish to make this pain go away; a rudimentary sense of fairness—a tendency to favor equal divisions of resources; a rudimentary sense of justice—a desire to see good actions rewarded and bad actions punished." - [Michael Shermer](https://www.goodreads.com/quotes/7145562-testing-the-theory-that-we-have-an-innate-moral-sense)

+> "We can ground human values and morals not just in philosophical principles such as Aristotle’s virtue ethics, Kant’s categorical imperative, Mill’s utilitarianism, or Rawls’s fairness ethics, but in science as well." - [Michael Shermer](https://www.goodreads.com/quotes/7250878-in-other-words-we-can-ground-human-values-and-morals)

+> "Bertrand Russell reached deep into human history to identify the divide: “From 600 B.C. to the present day, philosophers have been divided into those who wished to tighten social bonds and those who wished to relax them.… It is clear that each party to this dispute—as to all that persist through long periods of time—is partly right and partly wrong.
+Social cohesion is a necessity, and mankind has never yet succeeded in enforcing cohesion by merely rational arguments.
+Every community is exposed to two opposite dangers: ossification through too much discipline and reverence for tradition, on the one hand; on the other hand, dissolution, or subjection to foreign conquest, through the growth of an individualism and personal independence that makes cooperation impossible.”" - [Michael Shermer](https://www.goodreads.com/quotes/7250835-bertrand-russell-reached-deep-into-human-history-to-identify-the)

+> "The moment one begins thinking about morality in terms of well-being, it becomes remarkably easy to discern a moral hierarchy across human societies." - [Sam Harris](https://www.goodreads.com/quotes/7444203-the-moment-one-begins-thinking-about-morality-in-terms-of)